 Host family finding is a year-round effort that takes a mixture of many different approaches to be successful!
 While the most effective means have always been a person-to-person conversation and word-of-mouth marketing, building awareness of AFS in the community is also important.
 Newspaper articles, web postings, emails, flyers, and advertising in local media help raise the profile of AFS.
 Share student profiles and hosted student letters with families you know.
 The Placements widget of MyAFS is designed to help you showcase our awesome students.

-NEW: If you have ideas you'd like to share, or you're looking to hear about what others across the U.S. are doing, check out this collaborative hosting best practices document!
+If you have ideas you'd like to share, or you're looking to hear about what others across the U.S. are doing, check out this collaborative hosting best practices document!

 See below for the following:

 - Email Templates

 - Host Country Profiles

 To ensure the privacy and safety or our participants, host families, and host schools, all AFS staff and volunteers must follow CSIET and Department of State host family recruitment standards at all times.

 AFS shall NOT publicize the need for host families via any public media with announcements, notices, advertisements, etc, that:

 - Are not sufficiently in advance of the student’s arrival.